silvandiepen/bemm/docs/contributing.md

+---
+title: Contributing Guide
+description: Learn how to contribute to Bemm, including development setup, workflow, and guidelines for code, documentation, and releases
+menu:
+  order: 2
+  group: Advanced Topics
+  title: Contributing
+---

 # Contributing to Bemm

 Thank you for your interest in contributing to Bemm!
 This guide will help you get started with contributing to the project.